sanjayBahadur/proto-3/README.md

 - Session tokens are stored in HTTP-only cookies (handled by `@supabase/ssr`)
 - The `anon` key is safe to expose publicly—Row Level Security (RLS) protects data
-- Always validate user permissions server-side before sensitive operations
-- Role checks should always be done server-side for security-critical operations
+- All role checks are enforced server-side via RBAC helpers
-- Properties are protected by RLS: users can only access their own properties
+- Properties are protected by RLS with org-scoped access
+- Staff can only update tasks assigned to them with validated status transitions
+- Disabled users are blocked at login and middleware level
 - All API errors are logged with structured context
+- Task events create an audit trail of all status changes

 ---